BehindTheMusicTree/audiometa/docs/TESTING.md

 ## Running Tests

-**Note:** Before running tests, pytest automatically verifies that installed system dependency versions (ffmpeg, flac, mediainfo, id3v2, bwfmetaedit, exiftool) match the pinned versions defined in `system-dependencies-prod.toml` and `system-dependencies-test-only.toml`.
-This uses the shared `scripts/verify-system-dependency-versions.py` script.
+**System dependency version verification:** Before running any tests, pytest automatically verifies that installed system dependency versions (ffmpeg, flac, mediainfo, id3v2, bwfmetaedit, exiftool) match the pinned versions defined in `system-dependencies-prod.toml` and `system-dependencies-test-only.toml`.
+This uses the shared `scripts/verify-system-dependency-versions.py` script (also used by pre-commit hooks and installation scripts).
 If versions don't match, pytest will exit with an error message before running tests.
 This ensures tests always run with the exact same tool versions as CI and local development environments.

+**To fix version mismatches:** Update your system dependencies using the installation scripts:

+- Ubuntu/Linux: `./scripts/install-system-dependencies-ubuntu.sh`
+- macOS: `./scripts/install-system-dependencies-macos.sh`
+- Windows: `.\scripts\install-system-dependencies-windows.ps1`

+**Note:** On Windows, version verification skips optional tools (`id3v2`, `mediainfo`, `exiftool`) that are not needed for e2e tests.
+See the [Windows Testing](#windows-testing) section below for details.

 ### Run All Tests